Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

 #### Future features:
 - Feedback from previous customers
 - Search-button with the possibility to search for keywords within the website.
+- Pages dedicated to each portfolio-collection/project in all categories.

 ## Issues overcome
+- Major problem with nav-dropdown, turned out to be faulty links to Bootstral Javascript.
+Lots of work for nothing.

 ## Technology used